fzingg/hyperloop-showcase/README.md

 ```
 Notice that we reference `ReactBoostrap` in Ruby using the same identifier that was in the require statement in our `client_and_server.js` Webpack bundle.
 The first time **HyperReact** hits the `ReactBootstrap` constant it will not be defined.
 This triggers a search of the Javascript name space for something that looks either like a component or library of components.
 It then defines the appropriate module or component class wrapper in Ruby.

 Visit your page, and if all is well you will see a clickable button.
 However it will not have any style.
-This is because ReactBootstrap does not automatically depend on any particular style sheet, so we will have to supply one.
+This is because React-Bootstrap does not automatically depend on any particular style sheet, so we will have to supply one.
 An easy way to do this is to just copy the CSS file from the Bootstrap repo, and stuff it in our rails assets directory, however with a little upfront work we can get Webpack to do it all for us.

 First let's add four Webpack *loaders* using npm:
 ```text